deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 Why is this good and how does this make our code more reliable?
 Let's go over the main advantages of this technique, and how they make our code more reliable.

-### Changes in the struct's fields would make our code fail in compile time, rather than runtime
+### Changes in the struct's fields would make our code fail at compile time, rather than runtime

 Unlike other languages (such as TypeScript), Go doesn't have a way to enforce assigning fields directly (omitted fields default to the zero value, which may not always be what you want) - so the compiler